zetavg/chromium-website/site/developers/design-documents/profile-architecture/index.md

 };
 ```

-### BrowserContextKeyedServiceFactory
+### ProfileKeyedServiceFactory

-Now that we have implemented `FooService`, we need to derive
+Now that we have implemented `FooService`, we need to derive from
+`ProfileKeyedServiceFactory` (PKSF).

-`BrowserContextKeyedServiceFactory` (BCKSF).
+`ProfileKeyedServiceFactory` derives from `BrowserContextKeyedServiceFactory`
+(BCKSF) where most of the following is implemented.
+PKSF adds the service
+selection logic per profile type.
+In the rest of the document, we will refer to
+PKSF as it is the main type of factory to be constructed.
+Differences will be
+noted in the `BrowserContextKeyedServiceFactory` section below.

 Instead of having the `Profile` own `FooService`, we have a dedicated singleton
 `FooServiceFactory`.
 This class takes care of creating and destroying
-`FooService`.
+`FooService` per `Profile`.
 Here is a minimal example:

 ```
-class FooServiceFactory : public BrowserContextKeyedServiceFactory {
+class FooServiceFactory : public ProfileKeyedServiceFactory {
  public:
   static FooService* GetForProfile(Profile* profile);
   static FooServiceFactory* GetInstance();